 Awarded Portland Monthly’s Light a Fire Award.

-Developed alternative compliance plan for surface water users in the Sacramento-San Joaquin Delta to comply with Senate Bill 88.
+Developed an alternative compliance plan for surface water users in the Sacramento-San Joaquin Delta to comply with Senate Bill 88.

 Signed a contract with the City of Ashland for a second water quality trading program in the Rogue Basin and another with the U.S. Forest Service to develop systems to facilitate more efficient and effective restoration within the designated Wild & Scenic sections of the river.

-Hosted our first Women on Water trip, an expedition to get more women CEOs, founders and leaders out on the water and connected to rivers.
+Hosted our first Women on Water trip, an expedition to get more women CEOs, founders, and leaders out on the water and connected to rivers.

-Contracted with the American Farmland Trust (AFT) to help identify and prioritize on-farm projects and easements that will result in the greatest outcomes for surface and groundwater resources in the San Joaquin Valley.
+Contracted with the American Farmland Trust (AFT) to help identify and prioritize on-farm projects and easements that result in the greatest outcomes for surface and groundwater resources in the San Joaquin Valley.

 Signed on with the King County Department of Natural Resources and Parks Wastewater Treatment Division (WTD) of Seattle to assess the feasibility of a collaborative, multiparty program to improve the water quality of the Puget